Dog Bite Lawyer in Manassas, VA

 Landlord liability also pertains to dog bite laws in the city.
 Landlords are considered to be responsible for any hazardous conditions, including dangerous dogs, and therefore they may be held liable in dog bite cases.
 If a person is invited onto the landowner’s property, that landowner is obliged to inspect his or her property for any harmful conditions and take measures to protect invitees from the unsavory conditions.
 Therefore, it is noted that landlords have a duty of care when it comes to animals as potentially dangerous breeds.

 Landlords are seen to have notice of any harmful condition of their property if that condition has been around for a certain period of which the landowner should have discovered it and rectified it.
 Landlords can be charged with both constructive and actual knowledge of the condition of the land, and are subject to liability for an invitee’s injury as a result of an unsafe condition, if he or she was aware of the condition, or should have discovered it through reasonable care and diligence.

 Further, landlords should ensure they have adequate insurance, too.
 The policy ought to provide liability coverage for injuries that are caused by dogs and landlords should ensure that dangerous dog breeds are not omitted from the landlord’s cover.

 While the one bite rule seems somewhat outdated and, some may suggest, harsh, it is the rule in Manassas and dog owners are required to adhere to it.

-Speak to Our Dog Bite Attorneys in Manassas, VA
+Speak to Our Dog Bite Lawyer in Manassas, VA

-If you have been injured by a dog bite and require legal assistance, the experienced dog bite lawyers at Ashcroft & Gerel will work with you to recover compensation after the incident.
-Talk to one of the experienced dog attack attorneys at Ashcroft & Gerel today to find out your rights.
+If you have been injured by a dog bite and require legal assistance, the experienced dog bite lawyer at Ashcraft & Gerel will work with you to recover compensation after the incident.
+Talk to our dog bite lawyer at Ashcraft & Gerel today to find out your rights.